duckduckgo/duckduckhack-docs/resources/fathead-overview.md

 ### Output Fields

-Every line in the output file must contain thirteen fields, separated by tabs.
+Every line in the output file must contain thirteen fields, separated by a tab character (`\t`).
 Some of the fields may be empty.
 The fields are as follows:

   1. Full article title: This must be unique across the data set of this Instant Answer. *This field is required*
   **Example:** `border-right`